Our History

 Then & Now

-In 1979, Cache Valley Bible Church began construction of its own permanent building on its property at 1601 North 400 East in North Logan.
+In 1979, the church began construction of its own permanent building on its property at 1601 North 400 East in North Logan.
 This building served as the church's home until its current facility was purchased in 2012.
 For many, Cache Valley Bible was known as "that little church in the fields."

 At this time, Eldon Peterson was asked to provide spiritual leadership for the church.
 From 1990 to 2024, Eldon served as the church's longest-serving pastor.
-In 1991 Cache Valley Bible Church became part of the Evangelical Free Church of America, to work together with other like-minded churches to fulfill its mission to be a church bearing witness to Jesus Christ in Cache Valley.
+In 1991 Cache Valley Bible Church became part of the Evangelical Free Church of America, in order to work together with other like-minded churches to fulfill its mission to be a biblical church bearing witness to Jesus Christ in Cache Valley.

-Also in 1991, the church changed its name from Cache Valley Bible Church to Cache Valley Bible Fellowship to emphasize the importance of fellowship in our church's life.
-In May of 2012, CVBF moved to its current location on 200 West.
+Also in 1991, the church changed its name to Cache Valley Bible Fellowship to emphasize the importance of fellowship in our church's life.
+In May of 2012, CVBF outgrew its building and moved to its current location on 200 West to better fulfill its mission.
 Throughout these years, God's faithfulness has been seen in this congregation, preserving the church and strengthening believers to grow to be witnesses for Christ in this community and throughout the world.

 "For we do not preach ourselves, but Jesus Christ as Lord,